musale/musale-dev/content/contacts/_index.md

 I'm available to help you launch your startup, choose your tech stack, develop your application, or review your code.

-Although I specialize in Go, I have over 10 years experience building web applications, APIs and Web services using different languages and technologies.
+Although I specialize in Go, Python and TypeScript, I have over 10 years experience building web applications, APIs and Web services using different languages and technologies.
 I value friendliness and kindness in interactions, and simplicity and clarity in code, architecture and workflows.

 I speak both technology and business.
 I'm just as happy to talk with you about return on investment as relational databases.
 In fact, where the two areas meet is where I like to work most.